-Last week I wrote a lengthy piece on coaches pulling offers [here it is again in case you missed it], and your feedback was tremendous.
-Thank you for taking time to share your thoughts with me.
-And a special shout out to Bill in Shelby Township, MI; Tracy in Naples, FL; Kandis in Buckeye, AZ; and Nicole in Virginia.
-I truly enjoyed and appreciated your replies!
+Last week we featured a piece on college coaches pulling scholarship offers [here it is again in case you missed it], and your feedback was tremendous, thank you.
+We truly enjoyed and appreciated your insight!

 Let’s face it, there’s much at stake here.
 Your child’s college decision impacts their entire life, not just the 4-5 years they spend on campus.
 And financially, for many of us it’s the 2nd largest investment we’ll make in our lifetime, so hundreds of hours of planning and preparation are expected.